datacarpentry/semester-biology/materials/sql-for-dplyr-users.md

 > * download [`portal_mammals.sqlite`](https://ndownloader.figshare.com/files/2292171).
 > * connect `portal_mammals.sqlite` to SQLite Manager.

+### Why Databases

+* Good place to store data
+* Lots of existing data is stored in them (which you might want to use)
+* Support real-time collaboration on adding and updating data
+* Handle out of memory computation

 ### Database Queries

 * Data is separate from manipulations of the data